Landy510/Landy510/README.md

 ### Hi there 👋

-Hi, I'm Rany and I'm a  FrontEnd developer.
+Hi, I'm Randy and I'm a FrontEnd developer.

 Big believer of helping each other and loving to share are good karma which can lead this community to be more friendly and better.